Arcturus Descending wrote:

 philosophy by philosophy-professors«.
 The real landmarks are these:

 1819.
 Schopenhauer, Die Welt als Wille und Vorstellung.
-The will to
+The

-there to be negatived (zur Verneinung empfohlen).
+it is put there to be negatived (zur Verneinung empfohlen).

 1836.
 Schopenhauer, Über den Willen in der Natur.
 Anticipation